admin-shell-io/id/aas/3/README.md

-# AAS Metamodel Version 3
+# AAS Metamodel Version 3.x

-This location contains the revisions of the third version of the AAS Metamodel.
+This location contains the revisions of the third version of the AAS Metamodel, including its minor revisions.
 Currently, one revision is in place as a Release Candidate.

 - [Release 3.0.RC01](./0/RC01/): Release Candidate from 2020